nsjsv/AITradeGame/README.md

 # Access the application at http://localhost:5000
 ```

-The data directory will be created automatically to store the SQLite database.
-To stop the container, run `docker-compose down`.
+The docker-compose stack provisions PostgreSQL automatically and stores data in the `postgres_data` volume.
+If you run the backend container manually, make sure `POSTGRES_URI` points to a reachable PostgreSQL instance before starting the app.
+To stop the compose stack, run `docker-compose down`.

 ## Project Structure